SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 5. Open the */poetryslams/webapp* web application and open one of the poetry slams.

 6. Choose *Create Project in SAP S/4HANA Cloud*.
 The system creates a project in SAP S/4HANA Cloud Public Edition and displays the details in the *Project Details* section.
     > Note: The link to the project won't work in a local application.
-To test the full integration including navigation to the SAP S/4HANA Cloud system, you will have to test with the deployed application.
+To test the full integration, including navigation to the SAP S/4HANA Cloud system, you will have to test with the deployed application.

 7. Test the *Service Endpoints* for *PoetrySlams* and note down the ID of the poetry slam for which you created the SAP S/4HANA Cloud Public Edition project in step 2 as **poetry-slam-ID**.

-8. Append `(ID={{poetry-slam-ID}},IsActiveEntity=true)` to the service endpoint URL, replace the place holder *{{poetry-slam-ID}}* by the **poetry-slam-ID**, and run again.
+8. Append `(ID={{poetry-slam-ID}},IsActiveEntity=true)` to the service endpoint URL, replace the place holder *{{poetry-slam-ID}}* with the **poetry-slam-ID**, and run it again.

 9. The system returns the record with the project ID and the SAP S/4HANA Cloud Public Edition project details as sub-node.